DALPy-Developers/DALPy-Sample-Problems/README.md

 # Cormen Lib Sample Problems
 ## Description
 This repository contnains sample problems with test cases using [Cormen-Lib](https://pypi.org/project/cormen-lib/1.0.2/).
 These problems were made for the purpose of showing how the Cormen-Lib assignment construction, distribution, and grading is done.
+In every folder there is a README, a problems file, a skeleton, and a test file.
+The README file lists the problem statements.
+The problems file has sample solutions to each problem in the README, and the test file contains Cormen-Lib test cases.
+Finally, the skeleton can be used as an example for distribution to students.

 ## Installation